 - When a guinea pig wants to express himself, he makes lots of interesting and yet different noises.

-- Guinea’s teeth keep growing through their life, said the scientific team from Edubirdie review.
+- Guinea pig’s teeth keep growing throughout their life, said the scientific team from Edubirdie review.

 - Guinea pigs have a different number of toes at the front feet and back feet.
 At the front feet, they have 4 toes, and at the back ones, they have only 3.